haymizrachi/haymizrachi.github.io/_posts/2024-04-27-automating-apis-with-postman-workflows.md

 1. The flow continues by passing the vehicleId from the previous response as a Postman pre-defined `VEHICLE_ID` variable and adding additional `Send Request` block to trigger the BOLA API request with this parameter.
 2. Once again, we extract the data directly from the `HTTP Body` section of the returned response.
-3. To merge all of the returned victims' data from the BOLA request into one comprehensive output, we utilize the `Collect` section.
+3. To merge all of the returned victims' data from the BOLA request into one comprehensive output, we utilize the `Collect` block.
-4. Finally, we display the victims' real-time vehicle locations using the `Output` workflow block.
+4. Finally, we display the victims' real-time vehicle locations using the `Output` block.
 <br /><br />

 ### Summarizing Up